DavidTWynn/Wireshark-UniFi-PCAP-script/README.md

 ### Prerequisites

-Install sshpassword for passing the password to ssh
+Install sshpass for passing the password to ssh
 ```
 sudo apt install sshpass
 ```